xi-project/xi-collections/README.md

 ## From imperative to functional

-A simple loop that filters and transforms a set of data:
+Let's assume a simple loop that filters and transforms a set of data:

 	public function getMatchingInterestingParts() {
 		$foos = $this->getFoos();